alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/kws.md

 After compiling, your custom model has now replaced the default one in the application.

-## Setting up and running Ethos-U55 code sample
+## Setting up and running Ethos-U NPU code sample

-### Setting up the Ethos-U55 Fast Model
+### Setting up the Ethos-U Fast Model

 The FVP is available publicly from
 [Arm Ecosystem FVP downloads](https://developer.arm.com/tools-and-software/open-source-software/arm-platforms-software/arm-ecosystem-fvps).

-For the *Ethos-U55* evaluation, please download the MPS3 version of the Arm® *Corstone™-300* model that contains both the *Ethos-U55* and *Cortex-M55*.
-The model is only supported on Linux-based machines.
+For the *Ethos-U* evaluation, please download the MPS3 based version of the Arm® *Corstone™-300* model that contains *Cortex-M55* and offers a choice of the *Ethos-U55* and *Ethos-U65* processors.

 To install the FVP: